dizohtech/dizohtech/README.md

 # 💫 About Me:

+👨‍💻 I’m passionate about web development and cybersecurity.
+🧠 I’m proficient in JavaScript and Python.
+🤝 I’m open to collaborating on open-source and impactful tech projects.
+📫 Reach me via email: dizohtechcyber@gmail.com
+💬 Chat with me on WhatsApp: [+254 724 948294](https://wa.me/254724948294)
+😄 Pronouns: they/them
-👀 I’m interested in web development and cybersecurity.<br>🌱 I’m currently learning JavaScript and Python.<br>💞️ I’m looking to collaborate on open-source projects.<br>📫 How to reach me: dizohtechcyber@gmail.com<br>😄 Pronouns: they/them<br>⚡ Fun fact: I love hiking and photography!
+📸 Fun fact: I love hiking and capturing nature through photography!

 ## 🌐 Socials: